bash-bastion/bash-object/README.md

 # bash-object

-The _first_ Bash library for imperatively constructing heterogenously hierarchical data structures
+The _first_ Bash library for imperatively constructing heterogeneously hierarchical data structures

 This is meant to be a low level API providing primitives for other libraries.